Pondy60/convert-csv/README.txt

 lname.
 Split Last Name, First Name on comma and store the last name into this column fname.
 Split Last Name, First Name on comma and store the first name into this column chg(from1=to1,from2=to2,from3=to3).
 Compare the value to be moved to each of the from# values.
 If matched, replace with the corresponding to# value.
-Example: chg(S=Single,M=Married). key(selectorvalue).
+Example: chg(S=Single,M=Married). keep(selectorvalue).
+Only move this input row to the output file if this row's selector column matches the value inside the parenthesis. key(selectorvalue).
 Only move this input column to the selected output column if this row's selector column matches the value inside the parenthesis. key([columnreference]).
 Only move this input column to the selected output column if this row's selector column matches the value of the input column named between the [square brackets].
 	Example: